TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 :status: approved
 :class: dark-light

-The length of a vector via Pythagoras' Theorem
+The length of a vector via Pythagoras' Theorem.
 :::

 Using this theorem twice we find a similar formula for the length of a vector